 James is a professional mix engineer who has mixed singles for multi-platinum artists such as Robbie Williams.

-James Millar is a freelance mixing and mastering engineer.
+James Millar is a freelance mixing engineer and mastering engineer.
 After obtaining his Advanced Diploma in Sound Production at RMIT University, James has hit the ground running since entering the industry in 2011.
-He started out in Los Angeles, working alongside renowned engineer Jack Jospeh Puig, and independently mixing and recording several projects for Robbie Williams.
+He started out in Los Angeles, working alongside renowned engineer Jack Jospeh Puig.
+He then went on to independently mix and record several projects for Robbie Williams.

-Working as a freelance engineer has given James experience in a wide range of studio environments, from the iconic East West studios in Hollywood to Question De Son studio in Paris.
+Working as a freelance mixing engineer has also given James experience in a wide range of studio environments.
+This includes the iconic East West studios in Hollywood to Question De Son studio in Paris.

 James believes in a collaborative approach to mixing and works directly with artists and clients to ensure their creative vision is fully achieved.